entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpreter.rst

 How does interpretation work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Internally, the wrapper :meth:`~loom.interpreter.interpreter.interpret_eka` iterates through all time slices of :code:`Eka.operations` and interpret every operations in a sequential manner.
+Internally, the wrapper :meth:`~loom.interpreter.interpreter.interpret_eka` iterates through all time slices of :code:`Eka.operations` and interprets every operation in a sequential manner.
 All relevant variables are stored within an :class:`~loom.interpreter.interpretation_step.InterpretationStep` object that accumulates all the changes.

-It is important to note that certain processes like :class:`~interpreter.detector.Detector` creation is dependent on different fields of :class:`~loom.interpreter.interpretation_step.InterpretationStep` and one should be very careful when writing down their own interpretation functions.
+It is important to note that certain processes like :class:`~interpreter.detector.Detector` creation are dependent on different fields of :class:`~loom.interpreter.interpretation_step.InterpretationStep` and one should be very careful when writing down their own interpretation functions.
 See :ref:`interpretation_step` for more details.

 Automatic dispatch
 ------------------